 Glaxo’s settlement is the largest Medicare fraud and Medicaid fraud settlement ever made and the largest settlement of a whistleblower qui tam case.

 The whistleblowers – Thomas Gerahty, a former senior marketing development manager for Glaxo, and Matthew Burke, a former regional vice president for Glaxo — provided invaluable insider information that the London-based pharmaceutical company was engaging in corrupt nationwide schemes to push sales of Advair, Wellbutrin, Imitrex and other popular prescription drugs for “off-label” (unapproved) uses, that it used improper financial inducements to market its drugs, and that it misrepresented the safety and efficacy of those drugs.
 Glaxo’s illegal practices caused Medicare, Tricare – the healthcare program for the military — and Medicaid to incur huge losses.

-The civil settlement of Gerahty and Burke’s whistleblower case against Glaxo and a separate whistleblower lawsuit filed in Colorado total $1.017 billion out of total settlement.
+The civil settlement of Gerahty and Burke’s whistleblower case against Glaxo and a separate whistleblower lawsuit filed in Colorado totaled $1.017 billion out of the $3 billion settlement.
 (Two other whistleblower lawsuits that alleged another improper practice concerning Advair marketing settled for $25 million, for a total of $1.042 billion paid under the settlement agreement for the four whistleblower cases.)

 In addition, one of the government’s criminal charges against Glaxo was based on information provided by Phillips & Cohen’s qui tam lawsuit about the marketing of Wellbutrin.
 Glaxo paid $554.4 million to settle that criminal charge plus an additional $455 million to settle two other criminal charges.